department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 - Could you please go back to the original web page you opened?

 #### Task 6A: [Check the current disability compensation rates]
 You recently applied for an increase in your disability rating and wonder how it might affect your payment amount.
-How would you check the currently compensation rates?
+How would you check the current compensation rates?
 - *RECORD navigation--what they clicked/tapped on in which area of the screen*
     - *Sign in or create an account / Common tasks / Search VA.gov / Other search tools / Topics below homelessness / Header / Footer*
     - What do you expect to see next?